Speech, Language and Hearing Sciences, M.S.

 Saint Louis University offers a Master of Science in Speech, Language and Hearing Sciences designed to prepare professionals to provide evidence-based, high-quality services to persons with communication and swallowing disorders.
 The program focuses on developing clinicians who are prepared to serve culturally and linguistically diverse populations across the lifespan.

 To apply to the graduate program, students must have a bachelor's degree in communication sciences and disorders or speech-language pathology.
-Students interested in the communication sciences and disorders graduate degree with a bachelor's degree in a different discipline can complete the SLU SLHS Leveling Option before applying.
+Students interested in the communication sciences and disorders graduate degree with a bachelor's degree in a different discipline can complete the SLU SLHS leveling option before applying.

 Program Highlights